 Ultrasound, CT or MRI scans usually require an appointment and KOG staff can assist in arranging these appointments at the appropriate radiological practice.
 Once the date of radiological appointments is known a further appointment with the surgeon at KOG will be made to discuss the results of these tests.

 Q: Is physiotherapy available on site?

-A: There is no physiotherapist at KOG.
-If physiotherapy is required the patient will be given a referral to a physiotherapist close to their home or work place.
-Patients may be referred to a physiotherapist specializing in particular orthopaedic conditions.
+A: Yes.
+We have a physiotherapist part-time at KOG.
+If physiotherapy is required the patient will be given a referral to the KOG physiotherapist or to one close to their home or work place.
+Patients may be treated by our physiotherapist or another physiotherapist specialising in particular orthopaedic conditions.